Advanced Vite Plugin Configuration

 Context-Aware Plugin Logic for SSR and SSG

 Server-side rendering and static generation require plugins to conditionally alter resolution, externalization, and execution context.
 The options.ssr flag passed to transform/load and the resolve.conditions array give precise control over Node vs. browser entry points.
 Aligning plugin behavior with Vite SSR and SSG Integration prevents hydration mismatches and produces a correct server dependency graph.
+The same source module is transformed twice — once for each target — so the ssr flag is how one plugin emits two different outputs from one input.

 Implementation Workflow